elisa-tech/BASIL/docs/source/how_to_run_it.rst

 You can deploy BASIL via Docker using Dockerfile-api and Dockerfile-app provided as part of the source code.

+Or you can download images built in the [GitHub actions](https://github.com/elisa-tech/BASIL/actions).
+Pay attention that those images are built with default value of build argument, as an example the ADMIN user password.
+So it is suggested to use those images for evaluation or to modify them, changing critical informations before deploiying a BASIL instance.

 # Build the Containers
 ^^^^^^^^^^^^^^^^^^^^^^